MaxKaye/ctcornellrecall/week1.md

  * inform customers of product recalls around the world real time?

 ## Possible Wedges
-* pressure from media
+* pressure from media x
-* packaging
+* packaging x
-* social nudges
+* social nudges x
 * behavioral economics
 * simple information display / UX / Usability
 * Receipts (after the fact?)
 * existing databases
 * consumer emails and texts
 * competition among the customers
+* speed

 ## User Stories
 * As a grocery retailer at Costco, I received an FDA notification that the pineapple fried rice  that came in three days ago is polluted by a fatal virus.
 I immediately stopped selling the product and sent all the remaining ones to the authorities.